forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode/README.md

 # Salesforce Extensions for Visual Studio Code

 This extension pack includes tools for developing on the Salesforce platform in the lightweight, extensible VS Code editor.
-These tools provide features for working with development orgs (scratch orgs, sandboxes, and DE orgs), Apex, Lightning components, and Visualforce.
+These tools provide features for working with development orgs (scratch orgs, sandboxes, and DE orgs), Apex, Aura components, and Visualforce.

 ![GIF showing Apex code completion, pushing source to a scratch org, and running Apex tests](https://raw.githubusercontent.com/forcedotcom/salesforcedx-vscode/develop/packages/salesforcedx-vscode/images/overview.gif)